Introduction

 The goal of this book is to provide a comprehensive guide on how to use artemis.

-artemis is a new forensic tool written from scratch and it has not been tested in any production environment.
-It does however have an extensive test suite and has been carefully developed to make sure the data it produces is accurate.
+Artemis is a relatively(ish) new forensic tool written from scratch.
+While it does have an extensive test suite and has been carefully developed to make sure the data it produces is accurate.
+You may want to verify its output with other popular DFIR tools:

 - The cross platform forensic tool Velociprator